vusiSiya/Calculator-Project/README.md

 ## To-do:
 * Improving the layout of the page
-* Working on how input is recieved and handled
+* Working on how input is received and handled